AEPAX/VerbaAurea/README_EN.md

    - Select `3` to edit configuration
    - Select `4` to exit the program

-4. Processed documents will be saved in the `文件输出` (default) or custom output folder
+4. Processed documents will be saved in the `processed` (default) or custom output folder

 ### Configuration Instructions